BTC415/Ecommerce-Firebase/README.md

 ## The Challenge⚡️

 I had the idea to build a fully functional eCommerce project using technologies that I liked.
-That's when I found this great course by [@SimpleTut](ttps://www.youtube.com/@SimpleTut) on Youtube.
+That's when I found this great course by [@SimpleTut](https://www.youtube.com/@SimpleTut) on Youtube.
 I immediately found interest in his teaching style and started this project.

 I changed a couple of things from the course, such as using `typescript` instead of `javascript` and `scss` for styling.

-This is a great repo if you want to get started with integrating `Redux Saga` with typescript and `React.js`.
+This is a great repository if you want to get started with integrating `Redux Saga` with typescript and `React.js`.
+Although it's pretty old and needs some code cleanup.

 Here was the challenge: